OpeOginni/aws-bootcamp-cruddur-2023/journal/week0.md

-✅ Used the CLI from Gitpod to create a Budget and a Billing Alarm ✅ Created a Conceptual Architecture Diagram on a Napkin ✅ Created an architectural diagram the CI/CD logical pipeline in Lucid Charts ✅ Reviewed all the questions of each pillars in the Well Architected Tool ✅ Did some research on the technical and service limits of specific services and how they could impact the technical path for technical flexibility
+✅ Used the CLI from Gitpod to create a Budget and a Billing Alarm ✅ Created a Conceptual Architecture Diagram on a Napkin ✅ Created an architectural diagram the CI/CD logical pipeline in Lucid Charts ✅ Used EventBridge to hookup Health Dashboard to SNS and send notification when there is a service health issue
-✅ Open a support ticket and request a service limit
-✅ Used EventBridge to hookup Health Dashboard to SNS and send notification when there is a service health issue
 ```
 All these Individual tasks will be discussed below.
 I will state my process of completing the task, add screenshot proofs and give details about some issues I came across and how I debugged these issues for tasks that requires these information.